ComFlux/ComFlux-Middleware/README.md

 ```

 All functions presented so far are implemented in the `middleware_api`.
 The middleware_utils library contains data structures used in the mw and functions to manipulate them.
 For instance json, hashmap, array, message.

+# Documentation

+For the basic usage of ComFlux, here is a detailed tutorial: [ComFlux: Dynamic creation of pervasive applications from plug-and-play modules](tutorial.pdf)

+Here is an article detailing the model and applications of ComFlux: [ComFlux: External Composition and Adaptation of Pervasive Applications](http://arxiv.org/abs/1710.06711)

+We also have the following tutorial proposal: [ComFlux: Dynamic creation of pervasive applications from plug-and-play modules](tutorial-main.pdf)